 The short of it

 A former roving vagabond, Olivia Hennis currently lives in Pennsylvania.
 Ollie previously worked as an editor for an online magazine, managed a Halloween park, and read tarot for a living.
-In November 2012, Olivia began podcasting with two friends.
-The trio rant and rave about the Young Adult publishing and writing world at Papercuts Podcast.
+From November 2012 to December 2017, Ollie was part of the Papercuts Podcast trio, chatting about and analyzing the Young Adult publishing world.

 Find Ollie on Twitter, where they basically live, @OliviaHennis.

 Writing Happens Sometimes